Nikelandjelo/blog/_posts/2021-09-18-google-beginners-quest.md

 }
 ```

 However, it will be much easier and faster if we just write a script to get the password for us.
-So the way the authentication works is:<br />
+So the way the authentication works is:
-- Get the password from the password field.<br />
+- Get the password from the password field.
-- Makes an array for the password where every character of the password is added with the hex value `CAFE`.<br />
+- Makes an array for the password where every character of the password is added with the hex value `CAFE`.
-- Every item from the array is being compared with a specific value.<br />
+- Every item from the array is being compared with a specific value.
 So, what we need to do is put the comparison values in the order in a list, subtract the value `CAFE` and get our password.

 ```py